Human Computer Integration Lab

 Users often 3D model enclosures that interact with heat sources (e.g., CPU, motor, lamps, etc.).
 While parts made by novices might function well aesthetically or structurally, they are rarely thermally-sound.
 This happens because heat transfer is non-intuitive.
 To tackle this, we developed ThermalRouter, a CAD plugin that assists with improving the thermal performance of their models.
 ThermalRouter automatically converts regions of the model to be made from thermally-conductive materials (such as nylon or metallic-silicone).
 These regions act as heat channels, branching away from hotspots to dissipate heat.
 The key is that ThermalRouter automatically simulates the thermal performance of many possible heat channel configurations and presents the user with the most thermally-sound design (e.g., lowest temperature).

-UIST'23 paper video code
+UIST'23 paper video UIST talk video code

 Temporal Dynamics of Brain Activity Predicting Sense of Agency over Muscle Movements